 Please be aware that charter flights and some promotional fares and published fares of schedule airlines, require full payment at the time of booking and are non-refundable, this may increase the deposit required to confirm your booking.
 It is essential that at the time of booking passengers names are an exact match with names as they appear in passports.

-At this time UK residents do not require any vaccinations for travel to the USA, Mexico & the Caribbean.
-When travelling to the Far East inoculations will generally be recommended, dependent on the destination.
+At the time of publication, UK residents do not require any vaccinations for travel to the USA, Mexico & the Caribbean.
 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
 Details are available from your GP surgery and from the National Travel Health Network and Centre www.nathnac.org.
 Information on health abroad is also available on www.nhs.uk/Livewell/Travelhealth.
 At the time of publication of this brochure, we are not aware of any compulsory health requirements applicable to British citizens taking any of the holidays featured in this brochure.
 For holidays in the EU/EEA you should obtain an EHIC (European Health Insurance Card) prior to departure from www.ehic.org.uk.
 An EHIC is not a substitute for travel insurance.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination.
 Please therefore check with a doctor or clinic not less than six weeks prior to departure to ensure that you have met the necessary requirements and have the applicable information.

 It is the party leader's responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.